alecjonas/Analysis-of-Suicide-Rates-in-Countries-vs-Reported-Happiness-Scores/README.md

 ![Image](images/suicide_by_age_with_adjustment.png)

 Suicide rates by age group are also generally  split between happy and less happy countries, except in the 75+ category (5-14 year olds appear to look very volatile because the suicide rates are very low overall).
 Interestingly, suicides in the eldest age group are some of the highest and are not clearly split between happy and less happy nations.
+Additionally, the scale of each graph increases as age increases also suggesting that people become more susceptible to suicide as they increase in age.

 ## What's Next?
-At this point, I felt confident to draw the conclusion that happier countries in general experience a higher suicide rate than unhappy countries.
+At this point, I felt confident to draw the conclusion that the happiest countries generally experience higher suicide rates than the unhappiest countries.
 The next logical question is: Why?
 This million dollar question is an entire subject of its own, but I decided to try to examine that question with the data at hand.

 Since the happiness report is a sum of other various metrics, I thought it would be worthwhile seeing if there were any standouts in these categories.
 I was looking to see if unhappy nations weighted a certain category higher than the happier countries, which would provide some insight into what may help reduce suicide rates.